mikaelaslade/LISportfolio/pages/firstgoal.md

 ---
-title: "Goal"#1: Professional Identity"
+title: "Goal #1: Professional Identity"
 layout: default
 permalink: /firstgoal/
+category: First Goal
 ---
-Goal 1:     Develop a professional identity and philosophy within the library and information professions. --
+Goal 1:     Develop a professional identity and philosophy within the library and information professions.

 - Outcome 1a.
 Describe the historical context and dynamic nature of the core values and ethics of the library and information professions.
 - Outcome 1b.
 Articulate the philosophies, theories, models, and/or major perspectives of the library and information professions.